 What's New

-New tax treaties.
-The United States has exchanged instruments of ratification for new income tax treaties with the United Kingdom and Japan and new protocols for the income tax treaties with Australia and Mexico.
-The provisions of these treaties and protocols are included in the appropriate areas of this publication.
+New tax treaty and protocol.
+The United States has exchanged instruments of ratification for a new income tax treaty with Italy and a new protocol amending the income tax treaty with France.
 The effective dates are as follows: